- Dates: Tuesday 20 July to Sunday 25 July 2021

 - The first group will depart at around 06h15 and the last group at around 08h30.
 This is dependent on the sunrise.

-- A tea stop will be arranged after approximately 25km.
-This stop will serve sweet and savoury snacks, tea, coffee & juices.
-Energy supplement will be available here.
+- A Tea Stop is set up at approximately 25 km on the riding route.
+This stop serves sweet and savoury snacks, tea, coffee and juices.
+Energy supplement is also available here.

-- Brunch will be arranged at approximately 40km and will consist of any of the following: wraps, sandwiches (or similar), pasta salads and soft drinks.
-Brunch will also have energy supplement available.
+- A Bush Brunch will be arranged at approximately 40 km on the riding route and consists of any of the following: wraps, sandwiches (or similar), pasta salads and soft drinks.
+Energy supplement is available here.

-- The bike park and the bike tech team will be located in each camp.
+- A bike park and bike technician team will be located in each camp.

 - A Recovery Station will be set up near the Bar in each camp.